Hausdorff dimension estimates for restricted families of projections in $\mathbb{R}^3$: Proof of the Three cones lemma

 Write

 Then the intersection

 is contained in the $\delta^{c}$-neighbourhood of at most two of the lines on $C$. \end{lemma}

 It seems likely that the lemma should hold with one line in place of two, but this way the proof is easier.
 The argument divides into several propositions.
-I will not write a heuristic overview of them here, because this would essentially be repeating the paragraph "Proof of Lemma \ref{threeCones}" below; in fact, I suggest the reader take a look there before starting with the technicalities.
+I will not write a heuristic overview of them here, because this would essentially be repeating the paragraph "Proof of Lemma \ref{threeCones}" at the end of the paper; in fact, I suggest the reader take a look there before starting with the technicalities.

 In order to avoid writing '$B(0,1)$' all the time, the agreement is made that the \textbf{all} the sets below will be intersected with $B(0,1)$.
 Thus, any claim concerning, say, $\cC_{0} \cap \cC_{p}$ should be interpreted as a claim concerning $\cC_{0} \cap \cC_{p} \cap B(0,1)$ instead.
 A similar remark concerns the words \emph{taking $c,\delta > 0$ small enough}: these should be inserted anywhere in the text, where they appear needed but missing.